Upgrade Visa® Card with Cash Rewards review

 The fixed payments offered by Upgrade Visa® Card with Cash Rewards can save thousands of dollars and shave years off a debt repayment schedule.

 For example, an Upgrade Card customer who pays off a $10,000 balance with a plan that charges an 18% APR over a 24-month loan term would make fixed monthly payments of $504.29 and spend $2,102.71 in interest in the process.
 However, making minimum payments (assuming interest plus 1% of the principal to find your minimum payment due) on a $10,000 credit card balance at the interest rate of 18% could mean you pay $14,423.16 in interest and don't pay off the balance for more than 28 years.As a side note, this is an excellent illustration of why making the minimum payment on a credit card balance can doom you to years and years of debt.
 Also, keep in mind that, in addition to saving you a ton in interest charges, the Upgrade Card line of credit balance won't count against your credit utilization ratio during the two years you're paying off that loan.
 Twenty-eight years is a long time to have such a chunk of debt raising your ratio should you go the traditional credit card route.

 Upgrade Card also saves money by eliminating many of the fees you might find with some credit cards.
 There are no balance transfer fees, foreign transaction fees or annual fees.

-Although the Upgrade Card can be a good choice for many people, it does have some downsides.
+Although the Upgrade Visa® Card with Cash Rewards can be a good choice for many people, it does have some downsides.